-This article about things Indian students need to know about the UK was published by the Great British Mag content team on 13 September, 2019
+This article was updated by the Great British Mag content team on 26 October 2021

 India‘s recent history is closely linked with the UK’s and the two countries maintain strong ties, so there are many things about the UK which may feel familiar to you.
 But, of course, there are also huge differences between the two countries.
 Read on to find out what some of them are.

 1) Cost of university in the UK is the same as India